golota60/yayfetch/README.md

 ## Changelog

+### 1.1.6

+Fixed shell display bug.
+It does not support Windows.

 ### 1.1.5
 Added handling of rejected promises - now, even if software can't detect your system information, it will at least display what it could get.
 Also code refactor.